-The Boulevardier is a classic, three-ingredient cocktail.
-It's a simple drink recipe made with bourbon, Campari, and sweet vermouth in equal parts.
+This Boulevardier cocktail recipe is a classic, with just three ingredients!
+It's a simple drink made with bourbon, Campari, and sweet vermouth in equal parts.

 A Boulevardier cocktail is at once elegant, and also full of mischief.
 This drink a cousin to the Negroni, but swaps the gin for bourbon.
 It was named in honor of an American living in Paris, so the bourbon serves as that nod to the States.

 Its cozy flavor tends to make you want to cuddle up to it in the fall and winter, as many bourbon drinks seem to do.
-At three ingredients, it's very straightforward and makes for a great batch cocktail for parties.
+At three ingredients (plus a garnish), it's very straightforward, and be sure put it on your list of great batch cocktails for parties.

 Jump to:

-- Boubon: Choose a smooth bourbon on the sweeter side.
+- Boubon: Choose a smooth bourbon on the sweeter side like Four Roses or Buffalo Trace.

 - Campari: There is no substitute for this one and only bitter liqueur.

-- Sweet vermouth: I like a classic sweet vermouth here such as Dolin, but if you want to get creative, you could swap for your favorite amaro.
+- Sweet vermouth: I like a classic sweet vermouth here such as Dolin or Carpano Antica, but if you want to get creative, you could swap for your favorite amaro.

 - Orange zest: For garnish.